OUR PRIVACY PROMISE

 We will only share your personal data with the following third parties or in the following circumstances:

-- To our service providers and suppliers: So that we can make certain services and products available to you we may need to share your personal data with some of our service providers and suppliers, such as airlines, hotels, tour operators, transport companies, excursion providers, airport authorities, insurance companies, car hire companies and ground handling agencies [ANY OTHER RELEVANT EXAMPLES] and card processing providers, as well as IT providers, site analytics providers and marketing service companies to, for example:
+- To our service providers and suppliers: So that we can make certain services and products available to you we may need to share your personal data with some of our service providers and suppliers, such as airlines, hotels, tour operators, transport companies, excursion providers, airport authorities, insurance companies, car hire companies, UK suppliers of ancillary services for your holiday, ground handling agencies and card processing providers, as well as IT providers, site analytics providers and marketing service companies to, for example:

 - host our website;